timelyart/Kairos/README.md

 These issues are all related and amount to Kairos unable to either find an element or to interact with an element.
 You will get errors (see debug.log) like:
 * Message: unknown error: [...] is not clickable at point [...]
 * Time out exceptions
+* Not clickable exceptions
 * Not visible exceptions

 ### Solutions ###
 #### Run multiple times ###
 If you are running Kairos for the first time, then Chrome hasn't cached anything yet.
 Try to run it a couple of times and ignore any errors.
 Of course, clearing the cache will, in all likelihood, spawn the same issues again.

+#### Run on a different time of day###
+At certain times during the day TradingView can become less responsive.
+Try to run Kairos on a different time.
+If the issue persists, try to [Increase delays](#increase-delays)

 #### Increase delays ###
 If you have run Kairos five times or so, and still encounter issues try to increase the **_break_mini_**, **_break_** and / or **_submit_alert_** in the [kairos.cfg](_kairos.cfg).